mdbrown/survRpackages/README.md

 survRpackages
 =============

-This folder contains R packages regarding risk prediction with survival data that I have developed in collaboration with Yingye Zheng.
+This folder contains R packages pertaining to risk prediction with time-to-event data that I have developed in collaboration with Yingye Zheng.
 The packages are:

 - **survAccuracyMeasures**:  provides functions to estimate the AUC, TPR(c), FPR(c), PPV(c), and NPV(c) for for a specific timepoint and marker cutoff value c.
 Standard errors and confidence intervals are also computed.
 Either analytic or bootstrap standard errors can be computed.